RamSailopal/YottaDB-Grafana-Plugin/README.md

  **NOTE - A higher count will effect performance**

- All other fields are specific to custom metrics
+ All other fields are specific to custom metrics.
+Details about these field are available on the Grafana backend server pages (linked above)

  # Custom Metrics